eobcre/lego-ai-project/README.md

 - A backend service configured to communicate with Amazon Bedrock.
 - Proper environment variables and API access.

-> Note: This project was tested using a LEGO train equipped with a Powered Up Hub (#88009).
+> Note: This project was tested using a LEGO train equipped with a Powered Up Hub.